prmeyn/UmbracoOutputCache/README.md

 ```

 # Hardcore setup procedure
-Since this package is [open source](https://github.com/prmeyn/UmbracoOutputCache), feel free to reference the source code and build your own OutputCache mechanisms.
+Since this package is [open source](https://github.com/prmeyn/UmbracoOutputCache), feel free to reference the source code and build your own OutputCache mechanisms without having to install this package.

 For more details on how to configure your own default RenderController check [the official Umbraco documentaion](https://docs.umbraco.com/umbraco-cms/implementation/default-routing/controller-selection#change-the-default-controllers)